 Kevin Michael Dean joined A.D.
 Players in 1998, and was named Interim Artistic Director in January of 2018.
+In March of 2019, the Board unanimously voted to appoint him Artistic Director.
 As a member of the resident acting company Kevin’s most memorable roles include Elwood P. Dowd in Harvey, Ed in You Can’t Take It With You, Pastor Oglethorpe in Smoke on the Mountain, Juror #8 in Twelve Angry Men and Dietrich Bonhoeffer in The Beams Are Creaking.
 His directing credits include the inaugural production in the Jeannette and L.M.
 George Theater, To Kill a Mockingbird, and Barefoot in the Park, The Jungle Book and The Hobbit.
 As a writer Kevin has co-written two Lifetime Network movies, A Woman Betrayed and The Preacher’s Sin.
 Kevin hails from Odessa, Texas, and studied acting at KD Conservatory® College of Film and Dramatic Arts in Dallas, Texas.
 He and his wife Jennifer are the parents of a daughter, Livey, and wranglers of two crazy pooches, Oscar and Lucy.

 Sheri Suarez Foreman